merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

 {% include IMAGE path="/images/trichodesmium_tutorial/metabolism_01.png" width=50 %}

 We can make it much easier to see differences between the genomes by doing the following things:
-- making the visualization rectangular (and bigger)
+- making the visualization rectangular ('Drawing Type' => 'Phylogram') and bigger (in 'Options' tab, increase Dendrogram Width)
-- changing the bar plots into a heatmap ('Intensity' chart type)
+- changing the bar plots into a heatmap (select 'Intensity' chart type in the Items Display settings)
-- playing with the Min values to filter out highly incomplete modules
+- playing with the 'Min' values to filter out highly incomplete modules (also under Items Display)
 - clustering the genomes so that genomes with similar metabolic capacity are close together
 - clustering the modules so that modules with similar distribution across genomes are close together
 - importing the name and categories of each module